 A writ (written command in the name of a court to act, or abstain from action) of Mandamus is an official order issued by a court to any government agency or public authority to do something which that body is legally obliged to do anyway.

 If you are pleading for a writ of Mandamus, then you must demonstrate that you have a legal right to compel the authority to do something specific.
 The writ must meet two requirements:

 - It must be an important and not an optional act

 You must be able to prove that you have previously made a demand for the completion of that act within a duration of time.
 That way you can rightfully claim that the authority concerned had failed to do their duty and therefore, an application for Mandamus is a last resort.

 You Can Appeal a Decision Made by the Following Immigration and Refugee Board (IRB) Divisions in the Federal Court:

-Immigration Division: is 1 of the 4 divisions of the Immigration and Refugee Board (IRB) that conducts admissibility hearings and detention reviews under the Immigration and Refugee Protection Act (IRPA).
+Immigration Division: This division is 1 of 4 divisions of the Immigration and Refugee Board (IRB) that conducts admissibility hearings and detention reviews under the Immigration and Refugee Protection Act (IRPA).

-Immigration Appeal Division (IAD): is 1 of the 4 divisions of the Immigration and Refugee Board (IRB) that apprehends and decides on different immigration appeals.
+Immigration Appeal Division (IAD): The IAD division is 1 of 4 divisions of the Immigration and Refugee Board (IRB) that apprehends and decides on different immigration appeals.